Chevron cuts 2020 spending, Permian production forecasts

 Oil LCOc1 CLc1 has crashed by more than 60% since January, hit by global demand destruction from the coronavirus pandemic and a price war between Saudi Arabia and Russia.

-The second largest U.S. oil firm said it would spend $16 billion instead of a planned $20 billion this year, including halving spending in the Permian Basin, the top U.S. shale field.
+The second largest U.S. oil firm on Tuesday joined refining giant Phillips 66 (PSX.N), which cut its 2020 spending forecast by about 18%.
+Chevron said it would spend $16 billion instead of a planned $20 billion this year, including halving spending in the Permian Basin, the top U.S. shale field.

-It now expects to pump about 125,000 barrels of oil and gas per day in the Permian Basin by the end of this year, down 20% from earlier plans.
+It now expects to pump about 125,000 fewer barrels of oil and gas per day in the Permian Basin by the end of this year, down 20% from earlier plans.
+It had expected output to exceed 600,000 barrels per day.

 This is the first indication from an oil major of how sharply it would pull back spending in the Permian field, output from which has helped the United States become the world’s largest oil producer.

-Chevron will cut $2 billion from its Permian spending, from an expected pace of $4 billion to $5 billion per year.
+Chevron will cut $2 billion from its Permian spending, from an expected pace of about $4 billion per year.

 Royal Dutch Shell (RDSa.L) on Monday said it would cut spending by $5 billion and suspend its $25 billion share buyback plan.